We explain how companies registered in Australia need to keep their email and address details up to date with ASIC.

 This may be because:

-- they have been granted a silent enrolment status by the Australian Electoral Commission
+- they have a silent enrolment status by the Australian Electoral Commission

 - they are not recorded on an electoral roll in Australia